SrinidhiArun/liftoff-assignments/P2-Project_Outline/README.md

 6. MySQL/ NoSQL

 ### What I'll Have to Learn
 As of now technology Spring Security OAuth is to be learned.
 Also I am thinking there will be problem if I use MySQL.
-If I can't use MySQL I have to learn NoSQL(Couchbase/Mongo DB) and have to analyze about Azure.
-Need to research about Google Maps, to check if REST api is needed.
+If I can't use MySQL I have to learn NoSQL(Couchbase/Mongo DB).
+Need to research about Google Maps API, to check if REST api is needed.

 ### Project Tracker